AdobeDocs/audience-manager-admin.de-DE/help/admin/admin-servers/admin-servers.md

 ---
-description: Auf der Seite Server können Sie eine Liste der Audience Manager in Ihrer Serverkonfiguration anzeigen.
+description: Auf der Seite Server können Sie eine Liste der Server in Ihrer Audience Manager-Konfiguration anzeigen.
 Sie können vorhandene Server bearbeiten oder löschen oder neue Server erstellen, sofern Sie über die entsprechenden Benutzerrollen verfügen.
 seo-description: Use the Servers page to view a list of servers in your Audience Manager configuration.
 You can edit or delete existing servers or create new servers, providing that you have the appropriate user roles assigned.
 seo-title: Servers Overview
 title: Server - Übersicht